Customizing the Boot Process

 rd.kiwi.oem.maxdisk=size[KMGT]

-Configures the maximum disk size an unattended OEM installation should consider for image deployment.
-Unattended OEM deployments default to deploying on /dev/sda (more exactly, the first device not filtered out by oem-device-filter).
-With RAID controllers, it can happen that your buch of big JBOD disks is for example /dev/sda to /dev/sdi and the 480G RAID1 configured for OS deployment is /dev/sdj.
-With rd.kiwi.oem.maxdisk=500G the deployment will land on that RAID disk.
+Specifies the maximum disk size an unattended OEM installation uses for image deployment.
+Unattended OEM deployments default to deploying on /dev/sda (or more precisely, the first device that is not filtered out by oem-device-filter).
+With RAID controllers, you may have big JBOD disks along with a 480G RAID1 configured for OS deployment.
+With rd.kiwi.oem.maxdisk=500G, the deployment is performed on the RAID disk.

 rd.kiwi.oem.installdevice